AdobeDocs/platform-learn.en/help/rtcdp/demo.md

 ---
 title: Demo of Adobe's Real-time Customer Data Platform (RTCDP)
-description: This video shows how Real-time CDP is used to collect data from multiple sources, merge that data into a single real-time customer profile, and activate that data to create personalized customer experiences.
+description: See a demo of how Real-time CDP is used to collect data from multiple sources, merge that data into a single real-time customer profile, and activate that data to create personalized customer experiences.
 feature: real-time customer data platform
 topics:
 kt: 5291